kdmoreira/kdmoreira/README.md

 ### Hi there 👋

-My name is Karina, I work as a Jr. Software Developer and I'm a third-year computer engineering student.
+My name is Karina, I work as a Software Engineer and I'm a third-year computer engineering student.

-- 🔭 I’m currently working on projects as a back-end developer, using .NET (C#) to develop web APIs for microservices.
-Once in a while I enjoy making web scrapers in Python using BeautifulSoup.
+- 🔭 Until recently I was working as a back-end developer using .NET/C# to develop web APIs for microservices.
+Now I'll be working with Clojure professionally.
-- 🌱 I’m currently learning more about distributed systems and their challenges, message brokers and Docker.
-I've been improving my data structures and algorithms, too.
+- 🌱 I’m currently learning more about functional programming, TDD, distributed systems, message brokers and Docker.
 - 📫 How to reach me: karina.dlmr@gmail.com or [Linkedin](https://www.linkedin.com/in/karina-dalarmelina-moreira-390230117/).
-- ⚡ Fun fact: I love history and making digital art.
+- ⚡ Fun fact: Besides programming, I also love history and making digital art.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=kdmoreira&layout=compact&exclude_repo=data-science-alura&langs_count=6)](https://github.com/anuraghazra/github-readme-stats)